MileHacker Logo

 Fine Dining

 Limited compared to major tourist cities.
-Upscale restaurants usually exist within 4-FIVE-STAR hotels in the The New town.
+Upscale restaurants usually exist within 4-5 star hotels in the New City.

 • Refined Moroccan cuisine, sometimes international dishes.